sosnus/iot-tul/docs/TUL-Vision/Idea.md

 ## What technologies you have used?

 * CCTV
-* ADVANTECH CP for edge computing
+* ADVANTECH PC for edge computing
 * Python
 * OpenCV
 * MongoDB